 A BIT more interactive: 3 years later…

-Now, being a first grade teacher and since having begun my journey with differentiated Spelling lists with the help of Words Their Way (learn more about this journey HERE), I found the need to focus more on phonograms rather than letter sounds.
+Now, being a first grade teacher and since having begun my journey with differentiated Spelling lists with the help of Words Their Way (learn more about this journey HERE), I found the need to focus more on graphemes (spelling patterns that represent sounds) rather than simple letter sounds.
 So, I switched up my Word Wall.
 It then evolved into this:

 But I still was not satisfied.
-So, the pursuit for a truly interactive Word Wall continued.
+So, the pursuit for the ideal Word Wall continued.

 Today: The Truly Interactive PHONICS Word Wall…

 Now it gets exciting!
-Since I differentiate the spelling lists for my students using Words Their Way, we mainly focus on one phonogram a week.
+Since I differentiate the spelling lists for my students using Words Their Way, we mainly focus on one spelling pattern a week.
 If I am working with 4-5 different Word Study groups, that involves 4-5 different Word Family houses!

 Just WAIT! …it’s coming…